One-third of all U.S. wildlife species are already imperiled or are vulnerable—and nearly one million species worldwide are at risk of extinction.

 Each state’s fish and wildlife agency is responsible for collaboratively developing a State Wildlife Action Plan, which identifies imperiled species in the state and identifies specific actions that would assist with their protection and recovery.
 Currently these plans have identified more than 12,000 species in need of proactive conservation efforts.

-A new report highlights how the Recovering America's Wildlife Act can help species in trouble.
+How the Recovering America's Wildlife Act can help species in trouble

 Going ...
 Going ... ?